fbdo/site/content/posts/scalability-and-high-availability-rules.md

 Easier to scale.

-Business process should not be tied to the product.
+Business processes should not be tied to a single product.

 ### Be aware of costly relationships (Medium-3)